-Since 2003, Reach Beyond (formerly HCJB) has been transmitting from our Broadcast Facility in the Kimberley, in far north Western Australia, to the Asia Pacific region through shortwave radio and today broadcasts programs in 30 languages.
+Since 2003, Reach Beyond (formerly HCJB) has been transmitting from our Broadcast Facility in the Kimberley, in far north Western Australia, to the Asia Pacific region through shortwave radio, and currently broadcasts programs in some 30 languages.

 Reach Beyond is part of a global community committed to seeing Jesus known and loved among all people.
 We are a partner-driven organisation that aims to reach every unreached people group of more than 100,000 individuals giving them ready access to a relevant and life-changing gospel message.